bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 25, 2009

 When Dinah and I started climbing Mount Lougheed under clear, blue skies we hadn't expected to find ourselves in a thunderstorm later.
-We made it to Peak 2, the main summit, and were well down the mountain before the storm struck 20 minutes after summiting.
+We reached Peak 2, the highest summit, and were well down the mountain before the storm struck 20 minutes after summiting.
 Out of range of lightning strikes, we experienced lightning flashes and thunder in safety.

 We took advantage of a easy-moderate scrambling route that started appearing last year on websites.
 The trail, which parallels Spencer Creek, is well known to us since we've used it as the approach to Little Lougheed.